-Purpose: Students identify personal,

-social and political factors that might affect the likelihood of and response to conflict.
+Purpose: Students identify personal, social and political factors that might affect the likelihood of and response to conflict.
+Practicalities: Students work individually, the a class.
+Preparation: Write the instructions on the board or show Slide 10.2 D .
+01 5110W 5110C 10.2 D .

-- Consider the personal, social and political factors that affect your daily life.
+- 1. Consider the personal, social and political factors that affect your daily life.
 Make a mind-map of these factors. - 2.
 How might your colleagues, teacher or classmates knowing these factors reduce the risk of conflict?